Whatcom Symphony – Four Decades of Excellence

 In 1991, the WSO became the resident orchestra of the historic Mount Baker Theatre in downtown Bellingham.
 “Oh, when we moved into the Theatre, everything really changed,” said violinist Jane Lund.
 “After years of wandering from auditorium to auditorium, we finally had our very own home!”

 Today, the WSO is comprised of over 80 volunteer musicians, including local music teachers, active and retired professional musicians, and talented community members from all backgrounds.
-The orchestra performs seven concerts annually at the Mount Baker Theatre, as well as performing a free family concert and providing many educational programs throughout Whatcom County.
+The orchestra performs six concerts annually at the Mount Baker Theatre, as well as providing many educational programs throughout Whatcom County.

 Our Board, Staff, Musicians & Supporters